shengliangsong-ai/signetai/HACKATHON_DEMO_LOG.md

 **Primary Action:**

-The final fix has been implemented by creating the `tailwind.config.js` file.
+The final fix has been implemented by correcting the syntax in `postcss.config.js`.
 To restore the site, the following steps are required:

-1. Commit the new `tailwind.config.js` file to the `refactor` branch.
+1. Commit the updated `postcss.config.js` file.
 2. Push the commit to trigger a new GitHub Actions deployment.
-3. The new build will now correctly use the configuration to scan all source files and generate the necessary CSS.
+3. The new build will now correctly process the CSS and restore the site's styling.

 **Rollback Procedure (Contingency):**

-If the primary action fails, a full rollback to the last known-good state is possible.
-The working backup is located in the `/home/usr/ws` directory and is tracked by the `working` branch.
+If the primary action fails, a full rollback to the last known-good state is possible by force-pushing the `working` branch to `main`.

-1. Checkout the `working` branch: `git checkout working`
-2. Force-push this branch to `main` (or whichever branch the deployment workflow targets).
-3. This will redeploy the old, functional-but-legacy version of the site, immediately resolving the outage at the cost of reverting the modernization effort.